-- International students should also check the international applicant admissions requirements page for more information.
+- International students should also check the international applicant admissions requirements page for more information in addition to English proficiency requirements page.

 Candidates are expected to well-versed in basic probability and statistics and also familiar with some programming language.
 Courses will be available in the summer months for admitted applicants to refresh their knowledge or makeup for any deficiency in this knowledge.
 Students without this pre-requisite knowledge but otherwise possess good credentials will be given "conditional" admission and have to take this remedial coursework in the summer months prior to starting the program in the fall term.